Employee and Retiree Service Center → Employees → Life Events → New Child

 Adoptive parents:

-Submit MCPS Form 455-20: Employee Benefit Plan Enrollment if you choose to discontinue your health insurance while you are on leave.
+Check box graphicIf you choose to discontinue your health insurance while you are on leave, visit the Employee Self-Service (ESS) web page and select Benefits enrollment/changes due to qualifying life event.
+Log in to the Benefits Enrollment System and follow the on-screen instructions to discontinue your benefits.
 You will have 60 days from the date you return from leave to re-enroll.

 Remember you may use your sick leave to be paid only for the six calendar weeks immediately following a regular delivery or adoption or eight calendar weeks following a Caesarean delivery.
-MCEA members may elect to use up to 10 weeks of sick leave for the time away from work immediately following birth or adoption.
+An MCEA unit member who has earned sick leave may use up to 10 weeks for the birth or adoption of his/her child, if the 10 weeks occurs when the member would normally work and be paid.

 If you are eligible for a sick bank grant from your union: